coreinfrastructure/best-practices-badge/doc/security.md

 The update process to the "staging" site backs up the production site to the staging site.
-This provides an additional backup, and also serves as a check to make sure the backup process is working.
+This provides an additional backup, and also serves as a check to make sure the backup and restore processes are working.

 ## Security of the development environment